mondoohq/samples/hack-lab/container-escape/aws/README.md

   Normal  Started    23s   kubelet            Started container dvwa
 ```

-Deploy also the DVWA WebApp as a none privileged container and the the malicous role binding
+Deploy also the DVWA WebApp as a none privileged container and the malicious role binding

 ```bash
 kubectl apply -f ../assets/dvwa-deployment-no-privileged.yml